The UMass Small Business Innovation Research Center of Excellence is located in the UMass Lowell Research Institute.

-The Small Business Innovation Research (SBIR) program is a competitive program that encourages domestic small businesses to engage in Federal Research/Research and Development (R/R&D) that has the potential for commercialization.
-Phase I grants are typically proof-of-concept/prototyping studies awarded at $150-$200k and lasting 6-9 months.
+The Small Business Innovation Research (SBIR) program is a competitive program that encourages domestic small businesses to engage in Federal Research and Development that has the potential for commercialization.
+Phase I grants are typically proof-of-concept studies awarded at $150-$200k and lasting 6-9 months.
 Phase II grants are on the order of $1M and the period of performance is typically 2 years.
 By the end of Phase II, the product should be ready for sale.
-Phase III programs are acquisition programs. ...By including qualified small businesses in the nation’s R&D arena, high-tech innovation is stimulated and the United States gains entrepreneurial spirit as it meets its research and development needs.
+Phase III programs are acquisition programs. ..."Americas Seed Fund" supports entrepreneurs and national research and development needs.
 Never done one before?
 Great!
 The government wants new companies to participate.

 Small Business Technology Transfer (STTR) is another program that expands funding opportunities in the federal innovation research and development (R&D) arena.
-These create joint-venture opportunities for small businesses and nonprofit research institutions in Phase I and Phase II research.
+These create joint-venture opportunities for small businesses and nonprofit research institutions (like UMass) in Phase I and Phase II research.
 The overall finding amounts, period-of-performance, and proposal process is nearly identical to SBIRs.
 A small company must lead the effort and serve a principal investigator.
 STTRs accelerate the commercialization of R&D from universities and national labs.

 Stacy Swider has spent her career in industry and has won, executed, and commercialized from multiple SBIR/STTR awards.
 You may email her directly by email: email@example.com.